Zerkia/ExamProject-2-Semester/README.md

 and serves as a gateway to creating as well as managing your projects in an easier and safer way.

+## Online Website

+If you do not wish to install the product but rather would make use of our webclient, then it can be found [on our Heroku webpage](https://examproject-mhnp-2semester.herokuapp.com/)

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: